-Asian consumers struggle to understand traditional Western wine descriptions, says Jeannie Cho Lee MW.
+Asian consumers struggle to grasp traditional Western wine descriptions, says Jeannie Cho Lee MW.

 Writing in this month’s Decanter, Cho Lee explains that wine writers need to discover new ways to communicate with Asian wine drinkers, but that it may take two generations to come up with a language that is relevant and meaningful to Asian wine lovers.